Commiteam/test_useful_tools/README.md

 Repository to test necessary tools for the CommitCanvas project

 - Clone the repository
-- run `pre-commit install --hook-type commit-msg`.
+- run `pre-commit install --hook-type commit-msg`